derrricks/COP3530/README.md

  # Project 2 - Stacks and Priority Queues:

+  - Data is read in from a file (Countries2.csv) and stored in Country objects, which are stored in different Priority Queues based on their Covid-CFR.
+The Contries are then pushed to a Stack in a certain order.
+  - Implemented Stack and Priority Queue Data Structures

  # Project 3 - Linked Lists:

  # Project 4 - Binary Search Trees: